Europa-Universalis-5-Modding-Co-op/community-mod-framework/README.md

   ]
 ```
 **Also remember to add the mod to your required items on your own mods steam page.**

+See the [GitHub wiki](https://github.com/Europa-Universalis-5-Modding-Co-op/community-mod-framework/wiki) for full documentation on setting up and using each feature, or the [EU5 Paradox wiki](https://eu5.paradoxwikis.com/Community_Mod_Framework) which serves as quick reference.

 # Philosophy